ArtBlocks/artblocks-contracts/README.md

 ## Royalty Registry Overrides

-Art Blocks supports lookups of all mainnet flagship, partnership, and PBAB tokens on the [Royalty Registry](https://royaltyregistry.xyz/lookup).
+Art Blocks supports lookups of all mainnet flagship, partnership, and PBAB tokens on Manifold's [Royalty Registry](https://royaltyregistry.xyz/lookup).

+Prior to the V3 core contract, royalty registry override contracts are required to integrate with the Royalty Registry.
 These contracts delegate all permissions to the core contracts.
 The following Royalty Registry override contracts are deployed at:

 - **mainnet (AB deployed):**